 7. Click on “Sign In.”

 There could be instances where OneDrive on your Mac might fail sync properly with your cloud storage.
 To break this down, it means all the files you’ve saved in your OneDrive folder on your Mac won’t sync with the real OneDrive in the cloud; or perhaps your other devices.
 Fortunately for you, this is neither a rare nor difficult problem to deal with.
 Fixing it just requires you to reset your OneDrive app.
-Then again, for someone who has never done something that, it could prove to be quite the challenge.
+Then again, for someone who has never done something that, could prove to be quite the challenge.
 A little help should do you some good, don’t you think?

 There are several ways you can reset OneDrive on Mac but three methods take priority over all others: Kill OneDrive processes, access and delete the OneDrive keys, and utilize the covert reset OneDrive script.